 The author of Psalm 114 doesn’t mention how Moses raised his staff to part the seas.
 Although that act of obedience in Exodus 14 was important to continue reinforcing Moses’ leadership of the people, it really didn’t do anything in itself.
 It was all God.

-When God calls us to do something and there is a sea in the way — whether it is a visa problem preventing you from ministering overseas or a financial shortfall — it is there for God to show His power.
+When God calls us to do something and there is a sea in the way — whether it is opposition from others, a visa problem preventing you from ministering overseas, or a financial shortfall — God can display his power through that!

 “What ails you, O sea, that you flee?